CCrocilla/horizon-shop/TESTING.md

 <br>

 - ### **Lighthouse Validator**
-Below it is possible to taka e look at the result obtained in Lighthouse:
+Below it is possible to take a look at the result obtained in Lighthouse:

 <details>
     <summary>Click here for Lighthouse the Lighthouse Results</summary>